StaceyWhitmore/sticky-notes/README.md

 custom sticky notes that can rearranged.

 ## New features to come
-* Saving state to local storage.
+* Saving state to local storage similar to my [Color Organizer](https://github.com/StaceyWhitmore/color-organizer) app.
 * Drop-down menu to customize color of notes.